eduardoboucas/jekyll-discuss-php/README.md

 # Jekyll Discuss
 > A commenting system for Jekyll

+**DEPRECATED:** This project is no longer maintained.
+Please see the [Node.js version](https://github.com/eduardoboucas/jekyll-discuss) instead.

 ## Introduction

 All the information about this project is described in [this blog post](https://eduardoboucas.com/blog/2015/05/11/rethinking-the-commenting-system-for-my-jekyll-site.html).